websauna/websauna/docs/source/glossary.rst

         `More info <https://en.wikipedia.org/wiki/Create,_read,_update_and_delete>`__.

     CSRF
-        Cross-site request forgery, also known as one-click attack or session riding and abbreviated as CSRF (sometimes pronounced sea-surf) or XSRF, is a type of malicious exploit of a website where unauthorized commands are transmitted from a user that the website trusts. `More info <https://en.wikipedia.org/wiki/Cross-site_request_forgery>`__.
+        Cross-site request forgery, also known as one-click attack or session riding and abbreviated as CSRF (sometimes pronounced sea-surf) or XSRF, is a type of malicious exploit of a website where unauthorized commands are transmitted from a user that the website trusts. :doc:`See Websauna CSRF protection documentation <../narrative/form/csrf>`. `More info <https://en.wikipedia.org/wiki/Cross-site_request_forgery>`__.

     CSS
         Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language.
 It's most often used to set the visual style of web pages and user interfaces written in HTML and XHTML. `More info <https://en.wikipedia.org/wiki/Cascading_Style_Sheets>`__.